Injuries that do not present until after a car accident are extremely common.

 This protocol is often remembered by the acronym RICE (Rest, Ice, Compression, Elevation).
 During this period, you should avoid heat, exercise of the injured area, or drinking alcohol (although later you may want to use heat and start to do some gentle exercises).

-If the injury is serious, you will need to immobilize it for an extended period of time.
+If the injury is serious, you will need to immobilize it for an extended time.
 You may also benefit from physical therapy or stretching exercises, although the precise nature of these will vary depending on exactly how you were injured.

-4. Psychological Trauma
+Psychological Trauma Description

-Injury Description: Post-Traumatic Stress Disorder (PTSD) is a mental disorder that develops after people are exposed to a serious trauma.
-PTSD is commonly associated with groups such as combat veterans and victims of sexual assault, but it can and does occur to other groups of people, including victims of devastating car accidents.
-PTSD symptoms can take a while to develop, but they can be devastating and can seriously impact a person’s basic quality of life.
+Post-Traumatic Stress Disorder (PTSD) is a mental disorder that develops after people are exposed to a serious trauma.
+PTSD is commonly associated with combat veterans and victims of sexual assault, but it occurs to other groups of people, including victims of devastating car accidents.
+In fact, PTSD is widely recognized within the medical community as a legitimate disorder, and there is a strong body of evidence linking it to car accidents.

-Not only that, but the legal system has long allowed for damages to be recovered in an accident for psychological injuries, as well as physical ones.
+PTSD symptoms can take a while to develop, but can have a devastating impact on a person’s quality of life.
+The legal system has long allowed for damages to be recovered for psychological injuries, as well as physical ones.
 If you are suffering, you should feel no qualms about seeking damages for your trauma.

-Treatment: Because it is a psychological disorder, PTSD can be complicated to treat.
+Because it is a psychological disorder, PTSD can be complicated to treat.
 There are various therapeutic techniques that have been shown to help, including talk therapy, exposure to the traumatic stimulus, writing about the traumatic experience and forming it into a coherent narrative, and working with eye movements to decrease one’s stress reaction.

 In addition, many sufferers of PTSD take antidepressant medications, such as Prozac and Zoloft, to treat their symptoms.
 These medications are often an effective tool in tackling PTSD.
-They can be used on their own, or in conjunction with the abovementioned therapeutic techniques.
+They can be used on their own, or in conjunction with the above mentioned therapeutic techniques.